chris-clement/bank-tech-test/README.md

 3. Add a withdrawal method. :white_check_mark:
 4. Add a credit variable.
 This will update once a withdrawal is made. :white_check_mark:
 5. Add a date element.
 So deposits and withdrawals are made on a certain date. :white_check_mark:
 6. make a array of hashes to store this information.
-So every time a withdrawal or deposit is made this is stored.
+So every time a withdrawal or deposit is made this is stored. :white_check_mark:
 7. Add a print_account_summary method to display the history.

 # Classes and Method names.